mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 ![](imgs/hist.png)

 Drawing a histogram is often useful when deciding the threshold of anomaly scores.
-Remember that the RCF algorithm was unsupervised learning.
+Remember that the RCF algorithm is unsupervised learning.
 The algorithm itself cannot decide the threshold value.
 We need to set the threshold value according to past experience or expert judgment.
 In this example, we will choose a value around 5.

 Then, plot the timeseries again with the anomaly score exceeding this threshold.
 We ploted 3 timeseries of urls, users, clikcks features and marked the anomalies as a point.

 ![](imgs/rcf1.png)

-It seems to be catching characteristic points in the time series well.
+It seems to grasp characteristic points in the time series well.
 The graph is too complicated, so we will zoom in around March 6th.

 ![](imgs/rcf2.png)

-We can see that anomaly score was not calculated based only on the deviation from fixed upper or lower limits.
-Some points marked as anomaly are below the fixed red line and some points above that red line scored normal.
+It can be seen that anomaly scores are not calculated solely based on deviations from a fixed upper or lower limit.
+Some points marked as anomaly are placed below the fixed red line and some points marked normal are placed above the red line.

-In other words, when we use this anomaly score as a threshold instead of a simple fixed upper/lower limit, we can find anomalous points more dynamically.
+In other words, using this anomaly score as a threshold instead of a simple fixed upper/lower limit will allow you to find anomalous points more dynamically.

 ### SageMaker DeepAR